PhilanthropyDataCommons/deploy/README.md

 ## keycloakInitDb.sh

-The `keycloakInitDb.sh` needs to be manually copied to the location specified in the `KEYCLOAK_PG_INITDB_SCRIPT` environment variable.
-By default (see `.env.example`) this is `/home/deploy/keycloakInitDb.sh`.
-This script follows a pattern from bitnami images.
-It is used to initialize a postgres database for the keycloak data.
+The `keycloakInitDb.sh` can be used to initialize a postgres database for the keycloak data.
 Bitnami scripts run it once on startup then leave a dotfile named `.user_scripts_initialized` in the same directory to avoid future runs.
-If you need to re-initialize the keycloak database, delete (or move) the database but also delete the file (e.g. `/home/deploy/.user_scripts_initialized`) so that the `keycloakInitDb.sh` script will run again on startup.
+If you are using bitnami images locally (no longer shown in the `compose.yml` here) you need to re-initialize the keycloak database, delete (or move) the database but also delete the file (e.g. `/home/deploy/.user_scripts_initialized`) so that the `keycloakInitDb.sh` script will run again on startup.

+We used to run Keycloak here using Docker Compose but now it is on its own host.
+See the version history for how to set it up in Docker Compose or use the docs for Keycloak to set up a local Keycloak instance.

 ## Other components

 See examples of:

  * An nginx configuration in `proxy.conf.example`
+ * A Keycloak-specific nginx configuration in `keycloak_proxy.conf.example`
  * Environment variables in `.env.example`

 To use either of these, copy them to the same name without `.example`.